Our Popular Events

 We Support Many Local Charities And Good Causes

-We’ve donated the most in our local area of South East Kent where we support some 30 – 40 causes a year, some are listed here:
+We’ve donated the most in our local area of South East Kent where we support some 30 – 40 causes a year, large and small where our support is equally valuable- some are listed here

 South Kent Mind